lorenzolrom/ISD-MERCURY-INFOCENTRAL/README.md

 * databaseHost, Name, User, Password all refer to your database server, database name, and user account

-* salt, a SALT that will be used when encrypting passwords
+* salt, a SALT that will be used when encrypting passwords, use the one generated in setup.php

 * allowMultipleSessions, if true, logging in from another location will not invalidate a User session